LuisFilipeCouto/Project_1_LABI/README.md

 # Project_1_LABI

 ### About the project
 A website about History of Computing with several dynamic and interactive elements (timeline, slideshow, maps, dynamic graphs, etc.).
-Works on all browsers and all operating systems with all screen sizes.
+Works on all browsers and all operating systems.

 Git was used to manage the project.